 When you get vaccinated, your immune system produces antibodies to protect you from the viruses included in the vaccine.
 But antibody levels may decline over time — another reason to get a flu shot every year.

-Smallpox/monkeypox vaccine (JYNNEOS™) can prevent smallpox, monkeypox, vaccinia and other diseases caused by orthopoxviruses.
-The vaccine is made using weakened live vaccinia and cannot cause smallpox, monkeypox, or any other disease.
+Mpox (formerly known as monkeypox) vaccine (JYNNEOS™) can prevent smallpox, mpox, vaccinia and other diseases caused by orthopoxviruses.
+The vaccine is made using weakened live vaccinia and cannot cause smallpox, mpox, or any other disease.

-JYNNEOS™ is approved by the Food and Drug Administration (FDA) for prevention of smallpox and monkeypox disease in adults 18 years or older at high risk for smallpox or monkeypox infection.
+JYNNEOS™ is approved by the Food and Drug Administration (FDA) for prevention of smallpox and mpox disease in adults 18 years or older at high risk for smallpox or mpox infection.

 To learn more click here.